 Q. Was it easy to find tires?

 I went to a car repair shop near my school and asked for some old tires.
 The owners were suspicious and asked, “What are you going to use these for?”
-The first couple of times, I tried to explain, but later I just said, “I’m an art student and I need tires to make an art piece,” and they just gave them to me.
+The first couple of times, I tried to explain, but later I just said, “I’m an art student and I need tires to make a piece of art,” and they gave them to me.
 I was able to get the tires by pretending to be an art student.

 Q. What happens after I bring the tires in?

 We started by taking them apart using craft knives, utility knives, and saws from the stationery store.
 We needed to see if we could actually make shoes out of tires.
-When we took them apart, we found that the tires weren’t just made of rubber—they also contained steel wires and various other components.
-Through this process, we identified which parts could be used to make shoes and which needed to be discarded, building up our own database of findings.
+When we took them apart, we found that tires aren’t just made of rubber—they also contain steel wires and various other components.
+Through this process, we learned which parts could be used to make shoes and which needed to be discarded, building up our own database of findings.

 Q. It’s been quite a rollercoaster ride.